Philip H. Hayes: Biography

-J.D., Indiana University Law School, 1967.
+and J.D., Indiana University School of Law Indianapolis in 1967.

 He was admitted to the Indiana bar in 1967 and District of Columbia bar in 1977.

+Early career
-He was a lawyer in private practice.

-Deputy prosecuting attorney, Vanderburgh County, Indiana from 1967 to 1968.

-He served as member of the Indiana State senate from 1971 to 1974.
+He was initially a lawyer in private practice, and then a deputy prosecuting attorney for Vanderburgh County, Indiana from 1967 to 1968.
+He subsequently served as member of the Indiana State senate from 1971 to 1974.

 Congress

 Hayes was elected as a Democrat to the Ninety-fourth Congress (January 3, 1975 – January 3, 1977).
 He introduced the National Climatic Program Act of 1975, a version of which eventually became law as the National Climate Program Act in 1978.

 He was not a candidate for reelection in 1976, but was the unsuccessful primary election challenger to three-term incumbent Vance Hartke for nomination to the United States Senate.

+Later life and death

-County attorney, Vanderburgh County, Indiana from 2001 to 2002.
+Hayes was county attorney in Vanderburgh County, Indiana from 2001 to 2002.

-Later life

-He is a resident of Evansville, Indiana.
+Hayes was a resident of Evansville, Indiana.

+Hayes died in Evansville on December 20, 2023, at age 83.